AllenDowney/ElementsOfDataScience/README.md

 This book is in the form of Jupyter notebooks.
 Jupyter is a software development tool you can run in a web browser, so you don't have to install any software.
 A Jupyter notebook is a document that contains text, Python code, and results.
 So you can read it like a book, but you can also modify the code, run it, develop new programs, and test them.

-The notebooks contains exercises where you can practice what you learn.
+The notebooks contain exercises where you can practice what you learn.
 Most of the exercises are meant to be quick, but a few are more substantial.

 The license for this book is the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).